liuzihe02/liuzihe02.github.io/README.md

   --from=latex \
   --to=markdown \
   --extract-media=../../static \
-  --citeproc \
-  --bibliography=references.bib \
   --standalone \
   --mathjax
 ```

-There might be some issues
+There might be some issues with the author.
+I reccomended removing the author field in the frontmatter.

+> Note that converting to references here also causes some issues, so we have to manually handle the references section :(

 #### Math Content